Fiddle and …

 “Why the fiddle tune here? —

-Introduction to the idea of the Old Christmas on the lower end of the Blue Ridge, Dec 25 -Jan 5; parties over 12 days and – –
+Introduction to the idea of the Old Christmas on the lower end of the Blue Ridge, Dec 25 -Jan 5; how they’d square dance at a different house

 Breaking Up Christmas — another lively fiddle tune; four short verses, inc.: